christian-westbrook/candela/README.md

 ## Usage

 Create a file called `films.txt` and place it in the same directory as `candela.rb`.
 Each line of `films.txt` should contain the title of a film that you would like to be a part of your calendar.
+For best results include 24 films in your list.
 When you're ready to open the first film in your calendar, run Candela with `ruby candela.rb`.
 Run Candela again each day to open another film to watch.
 Merry Christmas!